Drums and percussion bringing more depth to group drumming

 It’s personal for each drum circle facilitator.
 From my experience that’s a big YES.
 I admit it, I’m a percussion nut!

-Drum circle participants really enjoy collaborating with each other through the percussion sounds, it creates an atmosphere of anticipation.
+Drum circle participants really enjoy collaborating with each other with percussion sounds, it creates an atmosphere of anticipation.

-Whether you’re a professional drum circle facilitator, drum teacher, school teacher, music therapist, professional musician or someone who’s never played drums before, the following I hope may guide you on what percussion instruments to add with your hand drums.
+Whether you’re a professional drum circle facilitator, drum teacher, school teacher, music therapist, professional musician or someone who’s never played drums before, the following will help guide you on what percussion instruments to add with your drumming classes.

 I’m a huge advocate for implementing a variety of drum and percussion sounds for rhythm-events.
 Whether it’s a drum circle facilitator and teacher training for 40 participants, well-being workshop for 10 people, a leadership program for 30 college students or a community drum circle for 200 people, I have the opportunity to mix and match my drum and percussion sounds to suit whatever program.

-Not only is it great to have a variety of sounds, it can also be used as metaphors during your rhythm-event.
+Not only is it great to have a variety of sounds, percussion instruments can be used as metaphors during your rhythm-event.
 It compliments diversity, adds dynamics and offers a lot more musicality to sculpt out songs and showcase sounds in the music-making.
 Let’s face it; it would be pretty dull if we had the same sounding instrument.

 What’s the difference between drums and percussion instruments?

 “What’s the difference between drums and percussion instruments?”, I hear this question a lot.
-In the drum circle setting, drums are both played with hands, sticks or mallets and originally made from membranes which are stretched over one or both ends of a drum.
-With modern technology we have the option to go with synthetic or traditional drum heads (skin).
+In the drum circle setting, drums are both played with hands, sticks or mallets and originally made from membranes (skin)which are stretched over one or both ends of a drum.
+With modern technology we have the option to go with synthetic such as Remo drums.

 Drum circle percussion instruments are wood sounds, shaker sounds and bell sounds, and yes sound effects have been designed to be used in the music-making.